Waiting is never a good idea when it comes to a Car Accident Injury.

 As long as a written record of that exists you have satisfied the insurance companies and can get the treatment you need.

-If you need to speak with one of our Accident Doctors or need a Referral to a trusted Car Accident Attorney, please click the link below for a Free Consultation.
+If you need to speak with one of our Accident Doctors or need a Referral to a trusted Car Accident Attorney, or law firm, please click the link below for a Free Consultation.